What happens if you discover an error on your tax return?

 Spring is almost here, which means the deadline to file your tax return is quickly approaching.
 Now is the time to start gathering the appropriate documents you will need in order to file your taxes.

 However, things can sometimes get missed.
 As hard as you might try to make sure everything is correct, mistakes can still happen.
+If you are wondering what happens if you accidentally make a mistake on taxes, the good news is that an honest error does not automatically mean penalties, an audit, or criminal consequences.
 So, what are the consequences for an error on your tax return?
 Will you be fined?
 Will there be an audit?
 Will you serve jail time?

 Luckily, there is still hope if you discover an error.
-Consider the following ways to correct your tax return in order to avoid penalties.
+Consider the following ways to correct your tax return to avoid penalties.

 File an amended tax return